rust-hosted-langs/book/booksrc/chapter-managing-blocks.md

 iteration but in short they are:

 * `free`: a list of blocks that contain no objects.
-These blocks are held at the ready to allocate into on demand.
+These blocks are held at the ready to allocate into on demand
-* `recycle`: a list of blocks that contain some objects but also gaps that can be allocated into.
-These blocks would also undergo defragmentation.
+* `recycle`: a list of blocks that contain some objects but also at least one line that can be allocated into
 * `large`: not a list of blocks, necessarily, but a list of objects larger than the block size, or some other method of accounting for large objects
-* `rest`: the rest of the blocks that have been allocated into but are not ready for recycling
+* `rest`: the rest of the blocks that have been allocated into but are not suitable for recycling

-In our first iteration we'll keep the `rest` list of blocks and two blocks to immediately allocate into.
+In our first iteration we'll only keep the `rest` list of blocks and two blocks to immediately allocate into.
 Why two?
 To understand why, we need to understand how Immix thinks about object sizes.

 ## Immix and object sizes